-Capital goods and infrastructure flows are excluded from this analysis due to the minimal extent to which they affect the LCIA results.
-The manufacturing of MCM FR core panels, capital goods, and infrastructure last for 20 to 30 years with periodic replacement of key components identified during routine maintenance and predictive failure modeling.
-An annual production of 2 million tons of MCM panels.
+Capital goods and infrastructure flows are excluded from this analysis due to the minimal extent that it affects the LCIA results.
+For the manufacturing of MCM PE core panels, capital goods and infrastructure last for 20 to 30 years with periodic replacement of key components as identified during routine maintenance and predictive failure modeling, with an annual production of over 2 million tons of MCM panels.
 All other impacts associated with the use stage of the building while the product is being produced and all human labor and commute have also been excluded.